Tosin07/Tosin07/README.md

-Hi, I'm Tosin- 👋 Hi, I’m @Tosin07
+Hi, I'm Tosin
--I'm currently interested in Frontend development 👀 I’m interested in ...
--Currently learning React 🌱 I’m currently learning ...
+-I'm currently interested in Frontend development -Currently learning React
--I'm looking to work with many other developers 💞️ I’m looking to collaborate on ...
+-I'm looking to work with many other developers
-- You can reach me on tosinogundele98@gmail.com📫 How to reach me ...
+- You can reach me on tosinogundele98@gmail.com

 <!---
 Tosin07/Tosin07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.